SOZHAA-1/AAE5303_VisLangFly_project_3D-reconstruction/AAE5303_reconstruction_submission/docs/PIPELINE_AND_ENVIRONMENT.md

 ### Practical outcome in this project
 - `amtown02_small`: both `d=1` and `d=2` were successful at high step counts
 - `amtown02_try`: `d=2` was the practical stable setting, with best stable confirmation around `n=3000`

-## GPU confirmation

-The GPU route was not assumed; it was checked explicitly.

-Observed signs of a real GPU run:
-- `nvidia-smi` showed the `/opensplat` process
-- GPU utilization was high during training
-- VRAM usage was consistent with an actual run